Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

     <li>A simple contact form with instructions for customers to sign up to a company newsletter is located here.</li>
 </ul>

-Home Page - I included an Instagram Feed Widget to keep users up to date with the company.
-A widget was chosen as it was the most efficient way to implement what I wanted given my limited coding experience.

-Shop Page - Real working links to where Poly Bloom Handmade products could be purchased are nested in the images and product names displayed on the site.

-Contact Page - A sign up for a fictional monthly newsletter is included on the contact page.

 ### Future Features to be Added
 <ul>
 <li>Given my inexperience, I will later add a fully functional online store to the Shop page with the possibility to buy products directly from the site instead of visiting a 3rd party site.</li>